Reusing Most of the Materials

 In addition to the tried-and-tested wet discharge process, HZI also offers InovaRe: a modular complete solution for the efficient recovery of materials from bottom ash.
 Developed in-house, it is suitable for both wet and dry discharge.

 This widely used technology is suitable for use with wet or dry discharge of bottom ash, recovering metals and mineral materials that can be recycled as secondary raw materials and for use in construction.

 - Most commonly used technology, with many years’ operational experience

 - Low investment costs

 - Environmental benefits through avoidance of process water

 Grate for Riddlings

 Most plant operators recover valuable materials such as copper and aluminum from the bottom ash.
 These are mainly fractions in the >10mm range.
 However, the most valuable metal particles are to be found in the <10mm fine fraction.
 The latter makes up some 40% of the total bottom ash, but recovering metals from wet discharge is only possible to a very limited extent.
 HZI’s Grate for Riddlings (GfR) addresses this problem.
-GfR modification final grate zone that allows particles be extracted directly and discharged in dry form.
+GfR is a modification to the final grate zone that allows the fine particles to be extracted directly from the grate and discharged in dry form.

 - Compatible with new and existing grate installations, ensuring low investment costs